tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 I took a deep breath, pressing further.
 "You mentioned that you don't believe Gabrielle ran away.
 Can you tell us why you believe that?"

 "Because..."
-She hesitated, sniffled, then continued in a stronger tone, "Two days after she went missin’, I received a voicemail from Gabby.
+She hesitated, sniffled, then continued in a stronger tone, "A week after she went missin’, I received a voicemail from Gabby.
 She... she sounded scared.
 I could hear her crying.
 I...
 I'll forward it to you.”

 A moment later, another email pinged on my phone.
 It was an audio file, just 18 seconds long.
 Asher moved closer, his chair screeching on the hardwood floor, as I hit play.